MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sm/Deploy/How-to-Install-the-Service-Manager-Data-Warehouse--Two-Computer-Scenario-.md

 -   On the **Help improve System Center Service Manager** page, indicate your preference for participation in the Customer Experience Improvement Program.
 As an option, click **Tell me more about the program**, and then click **Next**.

--   On the **Use Microsoft Update to help keep your computer secure and up\-to\-date** page, indicate your preference for using Microsoft Update to check for Service Manager updates.
+-   On the **Use Microsoft Update to help keep your computer secure and up-to-date** page, indicate your preference for using Microsoft Update to check for Service Manager updates.
 If you want Windows Update to check for updates, select **Initiate machine wide Automatic update**.
 Click **Next**.

 -   On the **Installation summary** page, click **Install**.